10 Best Things to Do in Tarragona, Spain

 Sooner or later you will come across another name for Tarragona: Tarraco.
 This was the name of Tarragona in ancient times.
-In the 1st and 2nd century Tarragona (or Tarraco) was one of the most important Roman cities on the Iberian Peninsula.
+In the 1st and 2nd centuries, Tarragona (or Tarraco) was one of the most important Roman cities on the Iberian Peninsula.

 Tarragona Roman Excavations